Font Psychology: How to Pick the Right Typeface for Your Brand

 Short and stocky logos express stability and durability, while tall logos are associated with beauty, luxury, and ambition.

-For example, the logo of Siemens uses a short and heavy font to signify heaviness and stability, which is perfect for an industrial company that deals with infrastructure.
+For example, the logo of Siemens uses a short and heavy font to signify heaviness and stability, which is perfect for an industrial company with infrastructure.

 In contrast, Forever 21 uses a taller font to convey beauty and aspiration.

-Do note that the font size is not what makes it tall; it is its proportions.
+Do note that the font size is not what makes it tall but its proportions.
 As such, you may notice that Siemens and Forever 21 display the letter E differently in their logos.

 How businesses should choose their font styles